w5xd/NyeVikingPowerMonitor/README.md

 See http://arduino.cc.
 I built a replacement for the Power Monitor's original circuit board.
 This repo documents the hardware and software used.

+Don't know about the Nye Viking Power Monitor?
+Here is a demonstration: http://www.youtube.com/watch?v=muCM9BKhpKA

 # Files
 NyeVikingBrain1.png is the circuit diagram of the new interface.
 <br/>NyeVikingBrain2.png is the layout of the circuit onto the Proto Shield prototyping circuit board.